 Classwork/Homework:

-You are the Mayor of a coastal city in North Carolina and hurricane Opal is only days away from hitting our coast.
-Meteorologists predict this hurricane to be a category 5 and cause great destruction and major flooding.
-Will you choose to evacuate the city?
+You are the Mayor of a coastal city in North Carolina and hurricane Opal is only

-Write a letter to the city stating your decision and precautions they need to take.
-Also include at least 3 facts about hurricanes in your letter.
+precautions they need to take.
+Also include at least 3 facts about hurricanes

 Social Studies test is Thursday!!!!
 Please Study and do the extra credit.